chico tri clubmore

 CTC Track Workout:

 Every Thursday except for the TT Thursday we will meet at a track (to be decided).
 We will meet at 5:45 PM.
-Updates to the which track and any other info are made on the Facebook page.
+Updates to the track location and any other info are made on the Facebook page.

 Uniform/kits: